Polymorphism allows the same method name or interface to exhibit different behaviors depending on the object that is invoking it.

 You write code that targets a common type, but the actual behavior is determined by the concrete implementation.

-That’s polymorphism at work—the same interface (remote control) triggers different behaviors based on the receiver (device type).
+That’s polymorphism in action.
+The same interface triggers different behaviors depending on the receiver (device type).

-Also known as method overloading, this occurs when:
+Also known as method overloading, compile-time polymorphism occurs when:

 Also known as method overriding, this happens when: